 Here are some reasons why it is important to wait until closing before the buyer moves into the newly purchased house:

-Contact O’Keeffe O’Brien Lyson Foss about Legal Services for Real Estate Property Owners
+Contact O’Keeffe O’Brien Lyson Attorneys about Legal Services for Real Estate Property Owners